 Students should complete the FAFSA after January 1st but before February 15th (in order to be notified of need-based aid eligibility in mid-March).
 Note that families can use projected income numbers and then update the FAFSA based on actual numbers at a later date.

-That's it!
 The University will then receive your information electronically from the federal government and notify you of your aid eligibility once we have determined it.

 Do you need an answer to a question or would you like to contact an SFS Advisor?
 Click here to get your answer.